BalistiK-25/s5LanguageTool/README.md

     pl = "Przykładowy tekst dla pl"
 })

--- As from version 2.2, the prefix allows to pass a string that will prepend every returned string -- In this case, every string will start with "@color:0,255,0", allowing every returned language string -- to appear green.
-Every string can be set for the prefix.
+-- As from version 2.2, the prefix-key allows to pass a string that will prepend every returned string, no matter if a key was found.
+-- In this case, every string will start with "@color:0,255,0", allowing every returned language string -- to appear green.
 -- If the language with the id "de" is selected, "Beispieltext für de" will be displayed.
 -- If the language with the id "en" is selected, "Example text for en" will be displayed.
 -- If the language with the id "pl" is selected, "Przykładowy tekst dla pl" will be displayed.